Dz-devz/Japanese_UI/README.md

 ### Japanese Inspired UI for Interior Design E-commerce

-Using Tailwind, ViteJS with SASS/SCSS
+Using Tailwind, Vite ReactJS with SASS/SCSS